ksasao/MomentStack/README.md

 ## Key Capabilities
 - NFC writer firmware for M5StickC Plus2 + RFID 2 Unit that encodes Leaflet-based map URLs into Mifare Classic or Ultralight tags.
-- Hosted web app (`docs/`) that renders the location, popup text, and optional edit controls, driven entirely by query parameters.
+- Hosted web app (`docs/`) that renders the location, popup text, and shows the edit overlay automatically when a `d=` device parameter is present in the URL.
 - Embedded HTTP API on the device (`/api/location`) so the web UI can read/write the active coordinates over the local network.
 - QR-guided setup flow: press Button A to start the config server, then open the generated URL on a tethered phone to adjust content.